gvwilson/thirdbit/src/fiction/iffy/index.md

 Iffy hesitated,
-thinking about all the times she'd tried to make friends with people only to put her foot in her mouth, then stepped up to the taffrail a meter away from him and leaned on it as well.
+thinking about all the times she'd tried to make friends with people only to put her foot in her mouth, then stepped up to the rail a meter away from him and leaned on it as well.

 He sighed without looking at her.
 "I'm sorry about what happened."